-City offices will be closed on October 13, 2014 for Columbus Day!
-Offices will reopen at regular time on October 4, 2014.
+City offices will be closed on November 11, 2014 for Veterans Day!
+Offices will reopen at regular time on November 12, 2014.

 Have a wonderful and safe holiday, thanks City Staff!